ethereum/ethereum-org-website/src/content/developers/tutorials/yellow-paper-evm/index.md

 [The Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) is the formal specification for Ethereum.
 Except where amended by [the EIP process](/eips/), it contains the exact description of how everything works.
-It is written as a mathematical paper, which includes terminology programmers may not be familiar with.
+It is written as a mathematical paper, which includes terminology programmers may not find familiar.
 In this paper you learn how to read it, and by extension other related mathematical papers.

 ## Which Yellow Paper?